 A student who has completed the above referenced requirements is eligible to apply for admission to the EMT-Paramedic program.
 The student must be currently licensed as an Emergency Medical Technician-Basic or higher by the State of Tennessee.
-To apply for admission into the EMT-Paramedic program, the student must complete and return to the Division Chair of Health-Related Profession a "Request for Admission into the EMT-Paramedic Program" form.
+To apply for admission into the EMT-Paramedic program, the student must complete and return to the EMT-Paramedic Program Director a "Request for Admission into the EMT-Paramedic Program" form.
 The student should attach to the form a current transcript of all the college courses taken.